ssteve06/invest-test-comp20/README.md

 Additional packages were installed, so run:
   &nbsp;&nbsp;&nbsp;&nbsp;**npm install**
 BEFORE running locally on Heroku.

+If running application from master branch, remember to change the link to your mongodb atlas account.